- 1 Top 6 Best Internal Hard-Drives

 Award: TOP PICK

-WHY WE LIKE IT: The WD Blue WD10EZEX internal hard drive is fast and reliable, with 7200 RPM of speed and high-quality Western Digital components.
-It also comes with a great 2 year warranty and tons of storage capacity options.
+WHY WE LIKE IT: This WD internal hard drive is fast and reliable, with 7200 RPM of speed and high-quality Western Digital components.
+It also comes with a great brand promise and tons of storage capacity options.

 Whether you’re looking at the WD Blue WD10EZEX internal hard-drive to replace an outdated drive or build a new PC, you can bet you’re going to be getting a reliable unit here.
 Western Digital is well known for its high-quality drives built from premium materials, and that brand reliability is definitely present with this drive.

 The WD Blue comes in a variety of storage capacities, ranging up to 6 terabytes, one of the widest varieties we feature on our list.
 This drive features 7,200 RPM of speed, which gives you around 120 MB/s of read and write speeds.
 This is a good amount of speed for most applications, but we weren’t impressed with the drive’s gaming performance.
 If you need an internal hard-drive for standard home and business use, the WD Blue WD10EZEX is an excellent choice.
 And in case you’ve got a PS4 and don’t want to deal with the install, check out our guide on the best external hard drive for the ps4.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: This SeaGate is the most reliable internal hard drive on our list, with premium build quality, fast read/write speeds and cutting-edge caching technology.
 It also comes in a variety of storage capacities for the ultimate versatility.